openharmony/docs/en/application-dev/faqs/faqs-ui-ets.md

 - The generator function cannot contain local variables.

-None of the above restrictions apply to anonymous function implementations of event handlers (such as **onClick**)
+None of the above restrictions apply to anonymous function implementations of event handlers (such as **onClick**).

 Negative example: